-Andrew Artis is an associate professor teaching marketing management and strategy courses in the Marketing Department of the Muma College of Business and serves as a senior researcher for the newly created Marketing and Sales Innovation Center.
+Andrew Artis is an associate professor teaching sales and strategy courses in the Marketing Department of the Muma College of Business and serves as a senior researcher for the newly created Marketing and Sales Innovation Center.

 His research focuses on how business professionals can manage their own learning to achieve personal and organizational objectives.
 His research has appeared in the Journal of Personal Selling and Sales Management, the Journal of Business Research, and the Journal of Business and Industrial Marketing.
 He also received an "outstanding paper award" for the Education Track from the Marketing Management Association Conference in 2011.
 He has taught at USF Polytechnic University, the University of Tennessee and Boise State University.
 Prior to his teaching career, Artis spent 15 years in public and private sector management, marketing and sales.
 He has received numerous teaching awards, notably the Marketing Management Association's Master Teacher Award in 2009 and the USF Outstanding Undergraduate Teaching Award in 2008.

 Artis earned a PhD in business administration from the University of Tennessee, an MBA from Boise State University and a bachelor's degree in marketing and management from the University of Idaho.

 - Nguyen, Carlin, Andrew B. Artis, Paul Solomon & Richard Plank, “Dimensions of an Effective Sales Coach: Scale Development and Validation,” forthcoming, Journal of Personal Selling & Sales Management.

 - Fleming, David E., Andrew B. Artis, Eric G. Harris & Alex Milovic, "Integrating Organizational and Positive Psychology in Salesperson Turnover: The Role of Market Orientation and Grit," forthcoming, Psychology and Marketing.